 The trees on the Aleandri grove are Leccino, Frantoio, Pendolino, Moraiolo, Maurino varieties.
 They produce certified organic oil with tastes of grass and herbs, with a peppery finish.

 Tiziano is both an olive tree pruning champion and a professional extra virgin olive oil taster.
 So he sure knows his stuff.
 His pruning talents brought the trees back from bare trunks and branches to high producing full foliage and his in depth knowledge of taste, quality, and milling produces an exceptional extra virgin olive oil.

-All Francesca's trees are adopted, please choose another grove
+All Tiziano's trees are adopted, please choose another grove.

-All Ivano's trees are adopted, please choose another grove.
+All Toby & Katharine's trees are adopted right now, please choose another grove

 Ready, set... adopt!